 Although my contract specifies that I may take up to ten weeks to return photos from weddings, I do my best to provide them to clients in a much shorter time frame.
 My average is about six weeks.
 If your wedding is an elopement or not in the summer, my turn around time is very quick and is often the same week as your event.
 I reserve the right to take that long for the off hand chance that something in my life goes awry.
 Bones may break, family members may die, sometimes I need a vacation and as such, I will not change the contract to guarantee a faster turn-around time.

 Yes.
 Many venues will refuse to allow me (or any wedding photographer) in the door without liability insurance.

-Debit and credit cards through my studio software company which is called HONEYBOOK.
+Debit and credit cards or direct deposit through my studio software company which is called HONEYBOOK.